 Go wild Swimming

 The sea has had the whole summer to warm up, making now the perfect time to take the plunge.
 Take a dip at high tide from one of Cornwall’s picture-perfect harbours, head to a secluded cove where the water is calm with no strong currents or visit one of the stunning natural sea pools.
-Some of our favourite spots are Cawsand, Perranporth sea pool, Jubilee Sea Pool and Lansallos Cove in Looe.
+Some of our favourite spots are Cawsand, Perranporth sea pool and Lansallos Cove in Looe.

 For more inspiration check out our wild swimming blog.